How to Read Guitar Tabs

 This tablature says that:

-Besides locations of notes on a fingerboard, guitar tabs often contain symbols and notations that provide additional information about techniques used in a song and other useful stuff.
+Besides locations of notes on a fingerboard, guitar tabs often contain symbols and notations that provide additional information about techniques used in a song and other useful information.

 You don't need to learn these symbols right now, I'll introduce them inside my lessons when necessary.
-Although you can use "Tab Symbols Table" as a reference to any unknown tab notation you'll encounter elsewhere:
+Although you can use the comprehensive chart of guitar tab symbols as a reference to any unknown tab notation you'll encounter elsewhere:

 Note that in guitar music the strings are often also identified as numbers from 1 to 6.